rikutiira/react-deps/README.md

 The first two solutions are not ideal.
 It's ideal to let components declare what data they need to function and have the same declarations work both on client and server.
 With the first two solutions, you are very likely declaring data for components out of their own scope, which may lead to tightly coupled, implicit code.
 You also possibly have to maintain data dependencies in multiple places which is not optimal.

 React Deps utilizes the third approach.
-Each `renderToString` call on the server will cause React to render the component tree and React Deps will keep track of all the declared dependencies.
-Once the dependencies have been loaded, React Deps will call `renderToString` again as new dependencies can cause React to render more components.
+This is accomplished by using its own asynchronous version of `renderToString`. `renderToString` call on the server will cause React to render the component tree and React Deps will keep track of all the dependencies your components are using.
+Once all the dependencies have been loaded, React Deps will call `renderToString` again as new dependencies can cause React to render more components.
 This is repeated until two subsequent `renderToString` calls return the same dependencies.
 It's also notable that React Deps caches all the dependencies so they are only called once no matter how many `renderToString` calls are made, keeping it very fast even with deep component trees.